JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 // ...snip
 ```

 There is a lot happening in the code.
-But basically we are
+But basically we are:

 - Signing the `call` and `extra`, also called signed extension, and
-- Finally making the call(`call`, which include the call paramters) and passing the sender `address`, signature of the data `signature`, and its signed extension `extra` on-chain to be run.
+- Making the call(`call`, which includes the call paramters) and passing the sender `address`, signature of the data `signature`, and its signed extension `extra` on-chain as a transaction.

 We also define `SignedExtra` data type later in the runtime.